kachick/chawan/README.md

 	* zlib: <https://zlib.net/>
 	* pkg-config, pkgconf, or similar (must be found as "pkg-config" in PATH)
+3. Install parts of Chawan in other repositories:
+	* `make submodule`
-3. Use one of the following:
+4. Use one of the following:
 	* `make release` - optimized release build
 	* `make` - debug build (slow, for development)